My father was a great baker, a virtual artist with his knives, piping jelly and decorating tube.

 For more than 35 years he delighted his customers with his wedding cakes, ornate teacakes and birthday cakes bearing an uncanny likeness to the celebrant.
 During those 30 years customers streamed in to the Village Bakery in Tyler, Texas to buy those special treats as well as fresh breads, pies, cookies, and breakfast pastries.
 To say he had a loyal following would be an understatement.

 But it was my mom who made it all work.
 She was the business brains behind the scenes.
 She saw to it that payroll was met, bills paid and that some money was set aside to educate her three sons.
+Of course, some businesses may find it easier to outsource their help when it comes to these types of financial matters, particularly when it concerns the payroll, (you can look here for more information), as it is important that these areas are done correctly.
+And if you decide to go it alone, then that’s fine too.
 For all of my father’s genius as a baker, it was my mom who kept things under control and balanced.

 She had no formal business degree.
 She earned it by pitching in to help her family through the Great Depression and World War II, serving as secretary to the President of the local bank.
 Those were tough times for businesses and businessmen – there were very few women business owners.
 My mom was a good listener and keen observer.
 Occasionally, in the privacy of her boss’s office, she would ask questions, but mostly she listened and watched.
 And she learned.